Curriculum Policy

 Learners have access to a range of lessons which cover both impartial information on and advice and guidance on how to use institutions and services such as the NHS, the Police Service, Youth Court and Magistrates Court, Fire Services, Ambulance Service.
 Lessons focus on the nature of the work of these services and also cover the ideals they hold as well as their commitment to serve the public.
 Learners can be directed to these lessons by teachers on EDSupport or can be set as a timetabled lesson set, should teachers feel a greater understanding of how these services operate would benefit learners or help them understand their own personal circumstances.

-Further to that, information on institutions and public services is sometimes imparted through EDSupport chats, for example should learners disclose an upcoming court hearing, personal issues which merit medical appointments or discuss possible careers in such services.
+Further to that, information on institutions and public services is sometimes imparted through EDSupport interactions, for example should learners disclose an upcoming court hearing, personal issues which merit medical appointments or discuss possible careers in such services.

-Our pupils are some of the most vulnerable children in mainstream education.
+Our learners are some of the most vulnerable children in mainstream education.
 These children arrive at EDClass with issues that have potentially led up to their placement with us.
 Work starts immediately with building relationships with each and every student.
 Understanding what led to their suspension or permanent exclusion, how to resolve and work with them about what happened is sometimes a way forward.
+Enabling learners to become equipped with the knowledge to avoid events happening again and how to recover from them is our priority.

 An appreciation of and respect for Learners’ own and other cultures is promoted directly through a range of lessons which cover different faiths and beliefs, for example different deities, religions, the rise of different religions and different festivals and their significance.